SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Preliminary and Related Work

 where $\mathbf{A}_l^{(t)}$ determines how the current token attends to visual tokens, text tokens, and previously generated tokens.
 Under this scheme, the attention weights assigned to visual tokens directly control the extent to which visual information influences generation at step $t$.

 \textbf{LVLM hallucination mitigation via VAA.} Hallucination mitigation methods can be broadly grouped into training-based methods \citep{Zhao2023BeyondHE, yue2024less, xiao2024seeing, xing2024mitigating, sun2024aligning, Zhao2024LookingBT, Peng2025MitigatingOH, Wang2025ImageTM}, decoding-based methods \citep{Huang2023OPERAAH, Leng2023MitigatingOH, Wang2024MitigatingHI, Huo2024SelfIntrospectiveDA, Jiang2023HallucinationAC, Che2025HallucinatoryIT, WangSHIFTSH, Fang2025GroundingLW, Wu2025GenerateBV, Chen2025DecouplingCD}, and \emph{visual attention amplification} (VAA) methods \citep{Liu2024PayingMA, Yin2025ClearSightVS, Xie2025TARACMH, Zhao2025TellMW}.
 In this paper, we focus on VAA, a training-free inference-time paradigm that amplifies attention to visual tokens during autoregressive generation within a single forward pass.
-Early efforts such as \emph{Pay Attention to Image} (PAI) \citep{Liu2024PayingMA} boost visual attention by uniformly amplifying attention weights of all visual tokens.
-Building on this idea, subsequent works have largely focused on \emph{where} to boost visual attention by identifying visually relevant tokens or regions during generation.
-For example, \emph{Visual Amplification Fusion} (VAF) \citep{Yin2025ClearSightVS} fuses visual signals into the attention process, thereby globally boosting visually grounded representations. \emph{Temporal Attention Real-time Accumulation Connection} (TARAC) \citep{Xie2025TARACMH} further refines this direction by accumulating cross-modal attention patterns over time to identify modality-specific regions that warrant stronger visual emphasis.
-Similarly, \emph{Vision-Guided Attention} (VGA) \citep{Zhao2025TellMW} uses grounding-aware signals to identify visually relevant tokens and guide attention toward them.
+Early efforts such as \emph{pay attention to image} (PAI) \citep{Liu2024PayingMA} uniformly amplify attention to all visual tokens.
+Building on this idea, subsequent works have largely focused on which visual tokens to amplify by identifying visually relevant tokens or regions during generation.
+For example, \emph{visual amplification fusion} (VAF) \citep{Yin2025ClearSightVS} fuses visual signals into the attention process to enhance visually grounded representations. \emph{Temporal attention real-time accumulation connection} (TARAC) \citep{Xie2025TARACMH} accumulates cross-modal attention patterns over time to identify modality-specific regions that warrant stronger visual emphasis.
+Similarly, \emph{vision-guided attention} (VGA) \citep{Zhao2025TellMW} uses grounding-aware signals to identify visually relevant tokens and guide attention toward them.
 Despite differing in which visual tokens they amplify, existing VAA methods share a common step-invariant design that uses a predefined amplification factor.
 Such a design cannot account for the fact that different generated tokens may require different levels of visual amplification.
 To the best of our knowledge, \ourmethod~is the first framework to explicitly formulate risk-guided, step-wise factor calibration during autoregressive generation.